 It's no question, that as people age things start to hurt and ache more than they were in adolescence and young adulthood.
 In fact, more than 50% of people over the age of 65 report having some level of joint pain and discomfort.
 Although other factors like family and health history contribute to whether or not one might experience joint pain, the general wear, and tear that comes with having and using joints for decades is usually the culprit.
 This is usually diagnosed as osteoarthritis.

 How to Minimize Joint Pain

 Women that suffer from joint pain often turn to over-the-counter pain relief medication such as ibuprofen and acetaminophen, or topical solutions like IcyHot patches or Lidocaine.
 While these are both good starts, there are other ways to help your body relieve joint pain.
-Talk to your doctor or healthcare provider about adding these lifestyle changes to your daily routine for joint support and pain management:
+Talk to your doctor or healthcare provider about adding these lifestyle changes like adding stretches to relieve lower back and joint pain to your daily routine for joint support and pain management:

 1. Exercise and Stretching